 It’s best to change or clean your air filters at least quarterly, and monthly if there clog quickly, to prevent airflow issues that result from clogged and dirty air filters.
 Dirty and clogged air filters restrict airflow in your HVAC unit, causing blower motor and compressor failure and premature furnace breakdowns.
 You might have to change your air filters more frequently if you live in a dusty location or have pets.

 Get the most out of an HVAC system by debunking the above misconceptions.
 Consult an HVAC expert if you have questions about your HVAC system.
-Call us at Sensigreen Heating & Air today for professional heating services and more information about HVAC systems.
+Call us at Sensigreen Heating, Cooling & Insulation today for professional heating services and more information about HVAC systems.

 Image provided by iStock